apache/incubator-baremaps/examples/openstreetmap/README.md

 What can we learn from this output?
 First, we notice that Baremaps identifies the number of processors available to parallelize the import procedure.
-Then it creates the database, the primary keys and fetches the input file.
+Then it creates the database tables, the primary keys and fetches the input file.
 In our case, the input is a local file, however it could also be an HTTP or an S3 url.

-OSM's [conceptual model](https://wiki.openstreetmap.org/wiki/Elements) build upon the notions of nodes, ways and relations.
+OSM's [conceptual model](https://wiki.openstreetmap.org/wiki/Elements) builds upon the notions of nodes, ways and relations.
 In this normalized data model, a line (or way) is formed by a sequence of points (nodes) referenced by their id.
-In order to save denormalize geometries in Postgis (e.g. linestring, polygon, multi-polygon, etc.), Baremaps creates a cache for nodes, ways and relations.
+In order to save denormalized geometries in Postgis (e.g. linestring, polygon, multi-polygon, etc.), Baremaps creates a cache for nodes, ways and relations.
-[LMDB](https://symas.com/lmdb/) is used under the hood to achieve great performances.
+[LMDB](https://symas.com/lmdb/) is used under the hood to achieve great performance.

 After the creation of the cache, Baremaps can populate the database with geometries.
-The geometries are stored in three tables named after the OSM's conceptual model: `osm_nodes`, `osm_ways`, and `osm_relations`.
+The geometries are stored in three tables named after the OSM conceptual model: `osm_nodes`, `osm_ways`, and `osm_relations`.
 In order to improve performances at query time, Baremaps also creates indexes for the tags and the geometries.
-The following Figure, displays the schema of the Postgis database created by Baremaps.
+The following Figure displays the schema of the Postgis database created by Baremaps.

 ![Postgis database](database.png)

 ## Publishing Vector Tiles

 In order to create vector tiles, Baremaps uses a YAML configuration file.
-This file defines general properties, a list of layers containing SQL queries to be executed against Postgis, and, optionaly, styling rules.
+This file defines general properties, a list of layers containing SQL queries to be executed against Postgis, and, optionally, styling rules.
+This example contains a sample configuration file (`config.yaml`) which you can download to your current working directory.

 Let's preview the data with the sample configuration file (`config.yaml`) by executing the following command in a terminal.